 - It has some of the best protection available and has some of the highest reviews on the internet.

-- Not only is durable but it’s aesthetically one of the best cases to look at.
+- Not only is durable but it’s aesthetically one of the best cases to look at with five color choices.

-- The biggest con for most players is the sheer price.
-This is one of the most expensive in the market.
+- The biggest con for most golfers is the higher price tag as it’s one of the most expensive bags on the market.

-The Club Glove Last Bag is another trusted golf bag that is used and trusted by pros on many of the biggest tours so it had to make this list.
-It’s made of cordura which is much more durable than nylon and provides a ton of protection for a soft shell case.
-Plus, it’s so big it makes it easy to transport tour and cart bags easily.
+The Club Glove Last Bag is another trusted golf bag that is used and trusted by tour pros so it had to make this list.
+This tour series bag is made of CORDURA, which is much more durable than nylon and provides a ton of protection for a soft shell case.
+Plus, it’s so big it makes it easy to transport tour and cart bags with ease.

 - It’s made in the USA and everything from the material to the zippers and clasps are made with super high-quality material.

-- It’s super easy to get your clubs in and out and there’s one main zipper.
+- It’s super easy to get your stuff in and out and there’s one main zipper.

-- Plus, the bag comes in 16 colors so it makes it easier to identify it in the airport carousel.
+- Huge color selection.
+This travel bag comes in 16 colors so it makes it easier to identify it in the airport carousel.

 There is also a Club Glove Last Bag XL Tour pro version that’s even bigger and offers all the same benefits.
-At only 9 pounds it’s still incredibly light and easy to transport with ultimate protection, especially at the top of the bag.
+Plus, at only 9 pounds it’s still incredibly light and easy to transport with ultimate protection, especially at the top of the bag.

-Both of these models are great selections but it’s pricey.
+Both of these models are great golf travel bags but they aren’t cheap.
 If you’re looking for a reliable bag and travel frequently with a cart or tour bag, this one’s for you.
 Remember, don’t skimp on quality for price when it comes to protecting your sticks!

 8. Samsonite Golf Hard-Sided Travel Case

-Some players prefer choosing functionality over aesthetics and the Samsonite Hard Sided Travel Case is a great example.
-While it isn’t the best to look at it, it is very high quality and has plenty of extra storage for all of your equipment.
+Some players prefer choosing functionality over aesthetics and the Samsonite Hard Sided Travel Case is a very heavy duty.
+While it isn’t the best to look at it, it is extremely durable and has plenty of extra storage for all of your equipment.
 This hard shell case will get your stuff from A to B safely!

 - Even though it looks heavy and bulky, it is very lightweight and durable solid.